derek-corcoran-barrios/QuadraticCostScripts/README.md

 This repository has two *.run* files:

 * *MultiSpp.run:* This file will run a *.dat* file with multiple species through one of the *.mod* models stated above, and it will return two *.txt* files with results.
-One with the index proposed by phillips for each cell corresponding to the maximum amont of flow that will pass through a cell through any of the time silces, that is one value per cell.
+One with the index proposed by Phillips for each cell corresponding to the maximum amount of flow that will pass through a cell in any of the time slices, that is one value per cell.
 Also, second *.txt* file with the flow passing through each cell on each time, that is one value per cell per time slice.

-* *MultiSppLoop.run:* Does the same as the *.run* file above, but it can loop through several *.dat* files, the only clause is that these files have the same name and only differ on a number indicating the ID of the case, or species to be looped throug
+* *MultiSppLoop.run:* Does the same as the *.run* file above, but it can loop through several *.dat* files, the only clause is that these files have the same name and only differ on a number indicating the ID of the case, or species to be looped through.

 ### Working with the results in R

 #### Getting the results back into R and transforming them into a stack

+After getting the results from ampl, we can import them to analyse them back in the *R* environment, for that the *GetQuadIndex* was develop, which from the result gotten from the AMPL model, it will develop a stack with the index for each species, and a data frame with the results.
+The parameters of the function are:

+* *Stacklist:* The original stacklist used in function MultiSppQuad
+* *AmplFile:* The path to the file given by the AMPL model
+* *plot:* logical, wether to plot or not the stack, defaults to TRUE

+This function will return a list with a list with a stack with the index for each species, and a data frame with the results

 #### Turning the stack into a gif